First-Year Seminar

 FYS 129 Tierra y Vida: Land and the Ecological Imagination in U.S. Latino/a Literature (4 Credits)

 Tierra y Vida explores the ecological imagination of U.S. Latinos/as as expressed in narratives from the early 20th to the 21st centuries.
 Expanding beyond dominant tropes of land/farm worker as the core of Latino/a ecological experience, students consider a range of texts that depict the land as a site of indigenous ecological knowledge; spiritual meaning; and ethnic, racial and gendered belonging.
 In dialogues between Latino/a writers and theorists students also explore the possibilities of ecological futures rooted in emancipation and liberation as alternatives to ecological imaginaries still fraught with colonial desires.
 Students in this course participate in a digital atlas and story-mapping project.
-Enrollment limited to 16 first years.
+Restrictions: First years only; students are limited to one first-year seminar.
+Enrollment limited to 16.
 WI {L}

 Fall, Spring, Variable